 Legislation has been introduced in the State Assembly that will ban the purchase of lead fishing weights and sinkers weighing 1.75 ounces or less.
-For most freshwater anglers, this ban covers the just about every sinker and weight in your tackle box.
+For most anglers, this ban covers the just about every sinker and weight in your tackle box.

 Menhaden, often described as “the oily little fish nobody eats,” are a key source of food for sportfish species like striped bass, bluefish, weakfish, king mackerel, and cobia.

 Cape Hatteras National Seashore, NC has a proposal currently open for review that could result in significant improvements to recreational fishing access in the park.
 Fishermen like you need to weigh in or risk being ignored.

 The Florida Keys National Marine Sanctuary is currently developing changes to its General Management Plan that may significantly impact recreational fishing access.

 Offshore oil and gas platforms in the Gulf of Mexico serve as huge vertical reefs offering structure and coral where otherwise there would be only barren, smooth bottom.